angdev/chocolat/README.md

 [Keen.io](https://keen.io/) is awesome, and developer-friendly service.
 SDK is well-documented, and [a lot of open sources](https://github.com/keen) are provided.
 By building keen.io-compatible API server, we can use plenty of resources.
 If you need robust support (stability, scalability, etc), then use Keen.io.

-### Status

-Chocolat is in active development.

-Currently, it just works at local development environment.
-It uses MongoDB as event data store, and aggregation framework.
-So far, I've concentrated on API specification, so chocolat just likes skeleton.
-From now, Data collecting and Aggregation feature should aim high performance, and scalability.

 ## Getting Started

 ### Prerequisites